PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Wait For Activity

-Waits for the current activity matches the given activity.
+Waits for the current activity being run on the mobile device matches the given activity.
 They will succeed immediately if the condition is already true.
-However, they will fail and halt the test if the condition does not become true within the current timeout setting.
-The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
+However, they will fail and halt the test if the condition does not become true within the current timeout setting. <p> The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
 For example: appPackage=example,appActivity=example

 ### Usage